farhi/remote-desktop/README.md

 The noVNC (1.1.0) and websockify packages are included within this project.

-The installation steps for GPU passthrough are described at the end of this documentation.
+The installation steps for GPU pass-through are described at the end of this documentation.

 ## Customize to your needs